 Please visit the GSAS Application Resource Center for up-to-date application instructions, requirements and deadlines.

 Does the IFS provide funding to M.A. students?

 Yes!
 All of our students receive some financial aid, with no teaching or TA requirements.
-We understand that higher education is expensive, and have worked with NYU’s Graduate School of Arts and Sciences to offer all admitted M.A. students an IFS scholarship covering at least 50% of tuition.
+We understand that higher education is expensive and have worked with NYU’s Graduate School of Arts and Sciences to offer all admitted M.A. students an IFS scholarship covering at least 50% of tuition.
 Our best applicants may receive additional aid, up to 100% of tuition for the very best.
 In addition, the IFS has entered into an agreement with the TAPIF teaching assistant program by which we reserve some of our most generous M.A. fellowships to top alumni of the program.
 These fellowships cover between 75% and 100% of tuition costs.
-Top former TAPIF alumni will also receive $3,000 summer scholarship during our program’s summer session in Paris.
+Top former TAPIF alumni will also receive a $3,000 summer scholarship during our program’s summer session in Paris.
 When you apply, please indicate that you're affiliated with TAPIF and include your experience on your resume or curriculum vitae.
-To waive your application fee, please contact Wendy Diaz at email@example.com.
+To waive your application fee, please contact Wendy Diaz at firstname.lastname@example.org.

 Letters from professors or advisors with whom an applicant has studied are most useful to the admissions committee.
 If you are unable to provide letters from three academic references, professional references from people who can discuss your abilities as a researcher or writer are acceptable.
 We do not recommend character references from friends, family, or religious advisors.